agustinenriquez/slotr/README.md

 # slotr
-a chrome extension to save bookmarks into slots using simple keyboard shortcuts
+a chrome extension to save temporary bookmarks into slots using simple keyboard shortcuts

 # Commands